-The Iowa State University Extension Field Crop Scout School prepares individuals with little or no previous crop scouting experience, providing a foundation of basic skills for corn and soybean crop scouting in the Midwest.
+The Iowa State University Extension and Outreach Field Crop Scout School prepares individuals with little or no previous crop scouting experience, providing a foundation of basic skills for crop scouting corn and soybean in the Midwest.

 This program has been designed for beginning crop scouts to ensure they are ready for success when they go to the field.
-Correctly identifying pests in the field is critical for selecting the correct tools to economically manage the issue.
+Correctly identifying pests in the field is critical for selecting the correct tools to economically manage issues in a timely fashion.
 The course features sessions on corn and soybean growth and development, weed, disease and insect identification, along with scouting methods and techniques.

 |8:30 am||Registration and check-in|